gohugoio/hugoDocs/content/en/functions/ref.md

 `ref` looks up Hugo "Regular Pages" only.
 It can't be used for the homepage, section pages, etc.
 {{% /note %}}

-It is also possible to pass a additional arguments to link to another language or an alternative output format.
-Therefore, pass a mao of arguments instead of just the path.
+It is also possible to pass additional arguments to link to another language or an alternative output format.
+Therefore, pass a map of arguments instead of just the path.

 ```
 {{ ref . (dict "path" "about.md" "lang" "ja" "outputFormat" "rss") }}